AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/send-a-list-to-adobe-experience-cloud.md

 When the cookie sync is enabled for your Marketo Subscription, Marketo’s munchkin.js will attempt to capture and store Adobe ECIDs for the Adobe IMS Org you specified during the integration setup and match these ECIDs to the corresponding Marketo cookie identifier.
 This enables Marketo’s anonymous user profiles to become enriched with Adobe ECIDs.

 A further step is required to associate the anonymous user profile to a Lead Profile, which is identified using a plain text email.
-Exactly how this works is described here: [https://docs.marketo.com/display/public/DOCS/Tracking+Anonymous+Activity+and+People](https://docs.marketo.com/display/public/DOCS/Tracking+Anonymous+Activity+and+People).
+Exactly how this works is [described here](/help/marketo/product-docs/reporting/basic-reporting/report-activity/tracking-anonymous-activity-and-people.md).

+**What information is shared?**

+This integration only shares list membership information from Marketo to Adobe (e.g., the knowledge that Lead X is a member of List Y).
+No additional Lead Attributes are shared to Adobe via this integration.